Journal of Southeast Asian Studies

+The Journal of Southeast Asian History was founded by K. G. Tregonning in 1960 and was renamed Journal of Southeast Asian Studies in 1969.

 Abstracting and indexing

 The journal is abstracted and indexed in the International Bibliography of Periodical Literature, International Bibliography of Book Reviews of Scholarly Literature, FRANCIS, Arts and Humanities Citation Index and the Social Sciences Citation Index.